takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 - Although you can generate custom precomputed textures, the implementation is effectively limited to Earth’s atmosphere.
 For rendering atmospheres of other planets, consider implementing Sébastien Hillaire’s [A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf).

 - Currently developed using GLSL.
-The node-based TSL is not used yet but is planned.
+It does not use node-based TSL yet, and WebGPU is not supported, but both are planned.

 # API